Home News Getting started

 7. Extending your permissions

-You may ask for a language extension, either by providing an international acknowledged language proficiency certificate, or by writing a message to the UNLweb ( This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it ) detailing your experience with the language you intend to add to your profile.
+In principle, users may work only with their own native language, but you may ask for a language extension, either by providing an international acknowledged language proficiency certificate (C2 level required), or by writing a message to the UNLweb ( This e-mail address is being protected from spambots.
+You need JavaScript enabled to view it ) detailing your experience with the language that you intend to add to your profile.
 The message must be written in the intended language, and will be evaluated by other native speakers.